island-is/island.is/libs/island-ui/core/README.md

 To execute the unit tests for the Island UI Core, follow these steps:

 1. Open your terminal.
+2. Navigate to the root directory of your project if necessary.
-2. Run the following command:
+3. Run the following command:

    ```bash
    nx test island-ui-core